-Planning to start homeschooling your preschooler?
-Find out what you need to consider and what is the best curriculum so you can start teaching preschool at home.
+Looking for a homeschool curriculum with daily lesson plans for your preschooler?
+Find out what you need to consider and what is the best curriculum so you know exactly how to do preschool at home with your little one.

 How do you decide if homeschooling your preschooler is right for you and for your preschooler?
 Maybe you are worried about the cost of a private preschool.
 Maybe you feel like you are completely capable of teaching a preschool curriculum.
 Maybe you just want to continue to spend time with your child before they grow up.

-Whatever your reason, there are some things to consider before finalizing your decision to start teaching preschool at home.
+Whatever your reason, there are some things to consider before finalizing your decision to do preschool at home.

 First of all, money.
 It may be expensive to send your child to a preschool outside your home, but it also may be expensive to to buy a curriculum and the items that go along with the curriculum.
 So do your homework and compare prices.